Zoma17/Project-2-Smart-Home-G4/README.md

 For the two push buttons, use the onboard push buttons of launchpad 2.
 For the temperature sensor, use the internal temperature sensor of launchpad 1.

+very important note :

+before going to your branch and work there i mean at the first time clone the master branch and then do the steps down there

+after you end the downsteps make a pull request and don't forget to open issue about what you are working at

 How To Deal With Git :